tomekregulski/intelly-auth-service/README.md

 The following is a list of all related projects that have entered some stage of development.
 It will be updated as work begins on new services.

-Authorization - Front End: https://github.com/tomekregulski/intelly-auth-client - Deployed as part of the Public Demo Authorization - Back End: https://github.com/tomekregulski/intelly-auth-service - Deployed as part of the Public Demo Retail Data Dashboard - Front End: https://github.com/tomekregulski/intelly - Deployed as part of the Public Demo Retail Data Dashboard - Back End: https://github.com/tomekregulski/intelly-server - Deployed as part of the Public Demo Field Reporting - Front End: https://github.com/tomekregulski/fieldist-rep-web-client - Deployed as part of the Public Demo Field Events - Back End: https://github.com/tomekregulski/fieldist-back-end - Deployed as part of the Public Demo Field Events Administration - Front End: https://github.com/tomekregulski/fieldist-admin-web-client - Deployed as part of the Public Demo
+<a href="https://github.com/tomekregulski/intelly-auth-client">Authorization - Front End</a> - Deployed for Demo <br>
+<a href="https://github.com/tomekregulski/intelly-auth-service">Authorization - Back End</a> - Deployed for Demo <br>
+<a href="https://github.com/tomekregulski/intelly">Retail Data Dashboard - Front End</a> - Deployed for Demo <br>
+<a href="https://github.com/tomekregulski/intelly-server">Retail Data Dashboard - Back End</a> - Deployed for Demo <br>
+<a href="https://github.com/tomekregulski/fieldist-rep-web-client">Field Reporting - Front End</a> - Deployed for Demo <br>
+<a href="https://github.com/tomekregulski/fieldist-rep-react-native">Field Reporting - React Native Front End</a> - Early Stage, Not Deployed for Demo <br>
+<a href="https://github.com/tomekregulski/fieldist-back-end">Field Events - Back End</a> - Deployed for Demo <br>
+<a href="https://github.com/tomekregulski/fieldist-admin-web-client">Field Events Administration - Front End</a> - Deployed for Demo <br>
-Administrative Tasks - Front End: https://github.com/tomekregulski/intelly-admin-tasks-client - Deployed as part of the Public Demo
+<a href="https://github.com/tomekregulski/intelly-admin-tasks-client">Administrative Tasks - Front End</a> - Deployed for Demo <br>
+<a href="https://github.com/tomekregulski/intelly-admin-task-server">Administrative Tasks - Back End</a> - Deployed for Demo<br>
+<a href="https://github.com/tomekregulski/intelly-payments-client">Payments - Front End</a> - Early Stage, Not Deployed for Demo <br>
+<a href="https://github.com/tomekregulski/intelly-payments-server">Payments - Back End</a> - Early Stage, Not Deployed for Demo <br>
+<a href="https://github.com/tomekregulski/intelly-form-builder-client">Form Builder - Front End</a> - Early Stage, Not Deployed for Demo <br>
-Administrative Tasks - Back End: https://github.com/tomekregulski/intelly-admin-task-server - Deployed as part of the Public Demo
+<a href="https://github.com/tomekregulski/intelly-form-builder-server">Form Builder - Back End</a> - Early Stage, Not Deployed for Demo <br>
+<a href="https://github.com/tomekregulski/intelly-schedule-client">Schedule - Front End</a> - Early Stage, Not Deployed for Demo <br>